exts/redsnap/releases/README.md

 # RedpanSoftware.com's - Red Snap!
 Twitch Clip Command Software

-If you've always wanted a clip command that let you use hotkeys regardless of what window is open.
-This is the software for you.
+If you've always wanted a clip command that allows you to use hotkeys regardless of what window is open, then this is the software for you!

 # Features

-- !clip - chat command
+- !clip - editble chat command
-- lctrl+c default hotkey for making clips (there's a sound on a successful clip)
+- lctrl+c default hotkey for making clips (there's a sound that plays when you are connected to the api successfully - does not play for chat command)

 # Installation